greglook/merkle-db/DESIGN.md

 ### Data Segments

-The actual record data is stored in the leaf _segments_.
+The actual record data is stored in the _data segments_.

 ```clojure
 {:data/type :merkle-db/segment